zsoltnyiri/Face-and-Emotion-recognition-tool/README.md

 ![Sample usage](/sample.JPG)

-Limitation: currently it can only handle a single input (aka.
+Limitations: currently it can only handle a single input (aka.
 1 face) per picture, although it can be easily expanded later, should there be a need.

 It can be accessed [here.](https://zsoltnyiri.shinyapps.io/Face_app/)